 She dove for the dagger on the ground.
 Rearing up, she attempted a desperate slash.
 A sting.
 Skin peeled open.
 Red flashed down his wrist.
 A sharp blade, of course.
 Mock always made sure of it.
 He licked his lips at the pain.
 Better.
 Better than the agony within.

-He thrust it away with a growl.
+He thrust the thought aside.
 He should take her now while he was running hot.
 Show her what it was like to fuck a real man.
 He took a lurching step towards her, and she kicked out at him with a scream.
 He stopped, gripping his dagger so tightly his arm ached.
 That damn twist in his chest again.
 What was wrong with him?

 With a roar he slashed at the air, then flung the dagger into the bushes.
 Useless!
 Weak!
 Bristling, he circled her.
-He glimpsed that bright blue gaze of hers, before she quickly bowed her head and hid it behind her hair.
+He glimpsed that bright blue gaze of hers, before she quickly bowed her head and hid behind her hair.
 If he couldn’t fuck her, then he should kill her.
 Again, he opened and clenched his fists, this time at the thought of burying them deep into her pretty little face.
-He winced at the stab in his guts.
+He winced.
 No. He continued to circle, uncertain what to do.
 Nobody had ever had this kind of power over him.
 He always did what he wanted to do, no regrets, no hesitation.
 And she merely a woman and a Paleskin to boot!

 ‘What’s your name?’
 The words tumbled from his lips unbidden, as though someone else had spoken them.
 He scowled, hating himself.
 Who cared what her name was?
 And yet a strange, almost desperate, need to know willed her to respond.
-She stayed quiet, head bowed, face concealed behind her yellow hair.
+She stayed quiet, head bowed.
 ‘Answer me!’

 Her head jerked but she didn’t look up, answering in a small voice, ‘Grinda.’